kshyatt/academic-kickstart/content/post/itensorsgpu/index.md

 - The `CuArrays.jl` package makes it pretty easy and pleasant to integrate the GPU into your codebase.
 However, there are still some pain points (in the sparse linear algebra code especially) if someone is looking for a project to contribute to.
 - It's important to pick a problem like this that is about 95% of the way to the perfect problem for the GPU if you want to brag without having to do much work.
 - You should actually check to make sure that you aren't copying memory back and forth when you don't need to.
 If you are copying more than you think you should, you can try to figure out where it's coming from by inserting a `stacktrace` call into the `cudaMemcpy` calls at the [`CUDAdrv.jl`](https://github.com/JuliaGPU/CUDAdrv.jl/blob/75bf4e4385bd2c431080ec501b9ae6f3d6c771ec/src/memory.jl) package.
 That should tell you the location up the call stack in your code where the copy to/from the device is triggered.

+There were several things that made this transition successful:
+- The simplicity of writing Julia wrappers for C code (this let us quickly interface with `CUTENSOR`)
+- The existing ease of use of `CuArrays.jl` - now it's easy to extend this to a new library, and it made writing the constructors for our own types quite straightforward
+- The fact that our problem was well-suited for the GPU

+It's certainly true that we could have achieved the same, or possibly better, had we modified the C++ ITensor code to use the GPU.
+But I think it's fair to say it would have taken much more time, and would have been less accessible to other people in condensed matter physics.
+We were willing to settle for a slightly less than optimal speedup if the code to achieve it got written at all.

+If you want to look at some of the unpleasant internals of this, feel free to check out [`ITensorsGPU.jl`](https://github.com/ITensor/ITensorsGPU.jl) and try things out for yourself.
+If you're interested in learning more about tensor network algorithms, check out Miles' site [here](http://tensornetwork.org).